Structure of the specialisation

 Learning outcome

-After completing the specialisation, candidates are expected to have achieved the following overall learning outcomes defined in terms of knowledge, skills and general competence:
+After completing the specialisation, the candidates have achieved the following overall learning outcomes defined as knowledge, skills, and general competence:

 Knowledge